 - If they later find that they were wrong they should refund any money they suspended.

-The fraud section should not suggest that:
+The Counter Fraud and Compliance Directorate should not suggest that:

 - they can influence what benefits you are entitled to get.